The Bikini: Is It An Italian Invention?

 Historians and archaeologists suggest that the bikini has been around since the beginning of the Roman Empire.
-The famous mosaic from the 4th Century AD, found in the Villa Romana del Casale (Piazza Armerina, Sicily), shows several Roman gymnasts wearing bandeau tops and bikini bottoms.
+A famous mosaic from the 4th Century AD, found in the Villa Romana del Casale (Piazza Armerina, Sicily), shows several Roman gymnasts wearing bandeau tops and bikini bottoms.
 Statues of women with cloth covering their private parts were also found in the ruins of Pompeii.
 Furthermore, since public bathing was a common tradition for ancient civilizations, women in ancient Rome wore swimsuits that bore a striking resemblance to modern day bikinis.
-So, it is safe to surmise that it was not the French, but the ITALIANS who came up with the [original] idea of the bikini.
+So, it is safe to surmise that it was not the French, but the Italians who came up with the [original] idea of the bikini.

 At the turn of the century, displays of semi-nudity were certainly not permitted.
 Females went to great lengths to keep themselves modest while swimming at the beach.
 They were required to wear voluminous bathing costumes and use the bathing machine, a Victorian contraption which consisted of a small wooden hut on wheels.
 Women were permitted to change into their swimming costumes while horses (and sometimes, humans!) pulled the cart into the surf.
-There, the women were able swim without being seen from the shoreline.
+There, the women were able to swim without being seen from the shoreline.

-However, in 1907, Australian swimmer and silent-film star Annette Kellerman was charged with indecent exposure.
-She was seen on Boston's Revere Beach wearing a form-fitting, sleeveless tank suit.
-This incident paved the way for beaches across America to allow women to wear one-piece knitted maillots and relax their swimwear restrictions.
+However, in 1907, Australian swimmer and silent-film star Annette Kellerman was charged with indecent exposure: she was seen on Boston's Revere Beach wearing a form-fitting, sleeveless tank suit.
+This incident paved the way for beaches across America to allow women to wear one-piece knitted maillots, and relax their swimwear restrictions.

-By the 1940's, the two-piece swimsuit, which usually consisted of a controlled halter-top and modest bottom that covered the navel, derriere and hips (think fluffy granny panties)- were seen on the bodies of Hollywood actresses such as Ava Gardner and Lana Turner.
+By the 1940's, the two-piece swimsuit, which usually consisted of a controlled halter-top and modest bottom that covered the navel, derriere and hips (think fluffy granny panties), were seen on the bodies of Hollywood actresses such as Ava Gardner and Lana Turner.
 Apparently, showing off one's ribcage was now permitted, but the showing of the female bellybutton was considered scandalous.

 The bikini came to be more accepted in American circles in the 1960’s.
-Perhaps it was the fashion for private pool parties that increased the popularity of this hot new item, as it gave women a secluded place to test out the new look.
-Department store Neiman Marcus advertised the bikini as "a big thing" for the 1960s.
+Perhaps it was the fashion for private pool parties to increase the popularity of this hot new item, as it gave women a secluded place to test out the new look.
+Department store Neiman Marcus advertised the bikini as "a big thing" for the 1960's.
 Brian Hyland's 1960’s song "Itsy Bitsy, Teenie Weenie, Yellow Polka Dot Bikini," gave a new meaning to the bikini for the generation of women who were catching onto the latest swimsuit trend.
-There was still a lot of caution, however, as the song's protagonist was "afraid to come out of the water."
-Finally, in 1966, the swimsuit appeared in such as Raquel Welch's "One Million Years B.C." which paved the way for its popularity and acceptance in the seemingly conservative United States of America.
+There was still a lot of caution, however, as the song's protagonist was "afraid to come out of the water".
+Finally, in 1966, the swimsuit appeared in such blockbusters as Raquel Welch's One Million Years B.C., which paved the way for its popularity and acceptance in the seemingly conservative United States of America.

 In the 70’s and the 80’s the media declared that only "perfect figures" were allowed to wear bikinis.
 Since then, a number of swimsuit designers have encouraged women of all ages and body types to wear this once provocative two-piece.
-And should you choose to be less inhibited there are now many swimsuit options, which have evolved from the bikini idea.
-These include the string bikini, tankini, microkini, pubikini and the even the sports bikini.
+And should you choose to be less inhibited, there are now many swimsuit options, which have evolved from the bikini idea.
+These include the string bikini, tankini, microkini, pubikini and even the sports bikini.

 Simply put, the Italians knew what they were doing for a long time indeed.
 If those living in Pompeii and ancient Rome could see what their strips of cloth have evolved into, would they have been thrilled?
 Truth be known: the bikini of the twenty-first century has gotten tamer.
 It still has the power to sexually stimulate, but it has lost the power to shock.